How Much Does Flight School Cost?

 FAA Practical Exam

 When you do your check ride with a designated pilot examiner (DPE), they’ll charge for their time.
 Costs vary considerably depending on the type of checkride and your region.
-Generally, they are between $700 and $1,200.

-Private Pilot License Cost
+How Much Does a Private Pilot License Cost?

-The private pilot course consists of three different phases of training.
 During the pre-solo phase, you learn what you need to fly the plane safely.
 That training culminates in your first flight alone around the traffic pattern.

-You then move into the cross-country phase of training to learn more about navigation and moving between airports.
 The last part of the course is practical exam preparation, where you bring all of these skills together and master them.
-It culminates in your checkride, a two-part practical exam.
+It culminates in your FAA checkride, a two-part practical exam.
 You’ll have an oral question and answer session, followed by a flight test in the plane.

 The Federal Aviation Regulations (FARs) say that the minimum time you can get a private pilot certificate is 35 hours under Part 141 training or 40 hours under Part 61 (Learn the difference between Part 141 and Part 61).
 But the national average is closer to 70 hours, indicating that most pilots will take substantially longer than the regulatory minimums.